These examples of depth of field will help you develop an ability to control the amount of blur you want with your background.

-Each photo has a brief critique below it to explaining how the the subject, and even the lighting sometimes, matter and determine what amount of depth of field should be used.
+Each photo in this post has a brief critique explaining how the the subject, and even the lighting sometimes, matter and determine what amount of depth of field should be used.
 Take your time to observe each image briefly, before you read the critique.

 This photo of Strawfield by Larisa Larisa was taken with a Nikon D5000.
 It was shot at f-8.0 and a 22mm focal length.
-The 22mm focal length and the sensor size (APS-C)of the D5000 help to give this photograph a deep depth of field.
+Both the 22mm wide angle focal length and the smaller sensor size (APS-C) of the D5000 help to give this photograph a deep depth of field.
+Having everything in focus creates a sense of depth as your eye travels into the photo from the large hay bales to the increasingly smaller bales amd on to the sky in the far distance.

-This depth of field example shows why a shallow depth of field is often used in close-up and macro photography.
+This depth of field example shows why a shallow depth of field is often beneficial when you shoot close-ups and macro photography.
 A shallow depth of field makes the background go blurry and separates the subject from the background.

 This nature photo was taken with a 170mm focal length at f5.6 and a Canon 5D Mark II.
 Vera Kratochvil named it Blue Morpho Butterfly.